eic/afterburner/README.md

 - The CLI command can accept any file, that HepMC3 library can open:
   HepMC3 ascii, HepMC2 ascii, HepMC3 ROOT, HepEvt etc.
+- The input file events must have two beam particles (marked by status code 4)
-- For the simplicity of MCEG file management, it is implied that the input file don't have crossing angle and beam effects (that afterburner applies).
+- Input file should not have crossing angle and beam effects that AB simulates.
   **By default, it is not possible to apply just crossing angle or just beam effects.**
   **But!** in the upcoming version one can provide beam parameters through yaml config files, where one would be able to switch off crossing angle, beam effects, etc.
-- The input file events must have two beam particles (marked by status code 4)

 ### All options: